algosup/2023-2024-project-3-virtual-processor-team-3/documents/technical_specifications.md

 - A short description of the function.
 - Parameters needed to call the function, with their type and a short explanation of the variable.
-- The result of the function, may be a success/failure output or describing what the function does (for example: the function creates/modifies/removes a file).
+- The result of the functions may be a success/failure output or describing what the function does (for instance, the function creates/modifies/removes a file).

 Finally, the components of a function must have a comment to explain in a few words what it does.